sam9s/racen-joveheal/docs/SOMERA_VOICE_IMPLEMENTATION_PLAN.md

 RAG Knowledge Base = WHAT Shweta would teach (the solutions) Style Layer (new)  = HOW Shweta would deliver it (the methodology)
 ```

+### Critical Architecture Constraint
+**SOMERA Voice and SOMERA Text share the same backend function:** `generate_somera_response()` in `somera_engine.py`.

+This means:
+- ALL changes to this function affect BOTH modes
+- We MUST use conditional logic to isolate Voice-specific behavior
+- We MUST test Text mode before and after every change
+- Failure to do this will break the existing Text product

+See [SOMERA Text Protection Strategy](#critical-somera-text-protection-strategy) for detailed safeguards.

 ---